Trash & Treasure Sale!

 You never know what treasures you might find for incredibly low prices at this Trash & Treasure Sale!
 You will find everything from furniture, home décor and housewares, to jewelry, artwork, and electrical appliances.
 The Museum Annex has multiple rooms containing different types of merchandise.
 One room has textiles and sewing related items, another room is holiday-themed with Thanksgiving and Christmas goods.
 Yet another room has kitchenware.
 There is even a collection of Raggedy Ann dolls.
 A variety of distinctive lamps will be available.
 There is something for everyone at this sale.
 Come to the 2024 Trash & Treasure Sale to see what unique finds you might discover!

-Trash & Treasure Sale!It is time once again for McMinn County Living Heritage Museum’s annual Trash & Treasure Sale!
-Hosted by the Museum Guild, this exciting...
+Trash & Treasure Sale 2025It is time once again for the McMinn County Living Heritage Museum’s Trash & Treasure Sale!
+Hosted by the Museum Guild, this annual spri...

-Heritage School: Basket Making
+Heritage School: Paper Bead Making

 10:00 AM EDT